codeperfectplus/SystemGuard/README.md

 - Kill the process that is consuming the most CPU.
 - Real-time monitoring of server stats.
 - Responsive design that works on mobile, tablet, and desktop.
+- Update itself to the latest version.
+- Easy download and installation using a bash script.

 ## Product Screenshots